For all your bail answers, follow our guide below:

 - The general rule is that the release on bail should be in the interests of justice.

-- The purpose of bail is to ensure that the accused will be at his/her trial.
+- The purpose of bail is to ensure that the accused will attend all his/her future court appearances.

 - When was the accused arrested?